acvejic/DevOpsMovu/README.md

   - Initialize empty rails app

 Task 3.e
-  - Configure Nginx to server rails app
+  - Configure Nginx to point to rails app

 Solution for tasks 3.c, 3.d and 3.e implemented in role "ruby"